ldatb/website/README.md

-# Lucas' Résumé
+# Lucas' website

 Hi all!
-This repository contains all code for my résumé.
+This repository contains all code for my personal website.